Clinical Trial Finds Diet Works for Depression

 Take a Bite Out of Your Depression!

-For those of you who don’t care to try the ModiMed diet, there are MOUNDS of evidence incriminating the refined carbohydrates and industrially-produced foods that form the basis of our American diet.
+For those of you who don’t care to try the ModiMed diet, there is a wealth of evidence incriminating the refined carbohydrates and industrially-produced foods that form the basis of our American diet.
 So, regardless of what is IN your favorite diet, make sure you get the junk OUT.

 Your brain, your metabolism, and your whole body will be happier and healthier.